cloudifyjs/restful/README.md

 Wow!
 The above example demostrates how to response a document by wrappping a business function that returns a simple JSON.

 ### api.collection(request)

+> From restfulapi.net: *A collection resource is a server-managed directory of resources.
+Clients may propose new resources to be added to a collection.
+However, it is up to the collection to choose to create a new resource or not.
+A collection resource chooses what it wants to contain and also decides the URIs of each contained resource.*

 ```javascript
 const api = require('@cloudifyjs/restful').api